What is a Validation Engineer and How Can You Become One?

 Validation Engineers are well-paid.
 Salaries can vary considerably depending on whether you are:

 • Working for an engineering consultancy on large capital projects.
-These roles typical receive higher compensation.
+These roles typically receive higher compensation.

 • Working for an engineering contractor on large capital projects.
 These roles receive even higher compensation (typically through a higher hourly rate and a large amount of overtime available) but have limited job security.

-The United States Bureau of Labor Statistics (BLS) has indicated in its May 2020 salary report that engineers not fitting into its specialization groups (including validation) earned a median salary of $119,670.
+The United States Bureau of Labor Statistics (BLS) has indicated in its May 2023 salary report that engineers not fitting into its specialization groups (including validation) earned a mean or average salary of $118,620.

 Validation Engineer Resume Tips